Here

 A. Yes, you can continue selling your own CDs and downloads on

-ITUNES, but you can not grant licensing rights to any online licensing
+ITUNES, but you can not grant "exclusive" licensing

 the specific song (or songs) listed on the contract you sign with